 In the opening scene of Machete the title character rescues a beautiful naked kidnap victim who is eager to offer Rescue Sex.
 As Machete is still married at this stage, he simply throws her over his shoulder and walks out the door, not that she minds.

-Enchanted: Narissa, disguised as the old hag, has the unconscious Giselle over her shoulder after poisoning her with the apple.
-Narissa carries Giselle into an elevator in order to make an escape, but luckily Edward stops her.
+Enchanted: Narissa, disguised as the old hag, has the unconscious Giselle over her shoulder after poisoning her with the apple and carries her into an elevator to try and escape.

 Peter Pan (2003): The pirates capture Wendy, John, Michael and the Lost Boys by tying them up, gagging them and carrying them to the ship over their shoulders.